Home - Politics - The World - World bodies

 I am very supportive of NATO.
 It has the potential to grow into the kind of organisation of the world's democracies that the UN can never be.
 NATO roughly represents the free countries of the world.
 NATO has a noble history of opposing tyranny and defending freedom.
 NATO has moral authority.
 The UN does not.

-Some countries (notably France and Germany) have betrayed NATO recently, and betrayed the US that protected them for so many years.
-But other countries in Europe demonstrate that the West still exists, and NATO is the organisation that best approximates the idea of the West - the free countries of the world.
-And France and Germany now have new governments.
-NATO should be expanded into a new organisation of the world's fighting democracies, including Australia, Japan, South Korea, Israel, and perhaps some others.
+The West exists, and NATO is the organisation that so far best approximates the idea of the West - the free countries of the world.
+NATO should be expanded into a new organisation of the world's fighting democracies, including Australia, New Zealand, Japan, South Korea, Israel, and perhaps some others.
 And perhaps expel Turkey.